Vesalius-Therapeutics/ukbb-harmonization/README.md

 - Install python3 (aliased as python or else you will have to update deploy.sh)

-- Install Node which would be needed for installing aws-cdk for python For mac : brew install node
+- Install Node which would be needed for installing aws-cdk for python<br>
+    For mac : brew install node<br>
     For windows : https://nodejs.org/en/download

-- Install aws-cdk for python
+- Install aws-cdk for python<br>
     npm install -g aws-cdk@2.69.0 aws-cdk-lib@2.69.0

-- Install python package constructs python -m pip install constructs==10.1.180
+- Install python package constructs<br>
+    python -m pip install constructs==10.1.180

 - Update the variables as per your AWS env in **ukbb-harmonization/configs/deploy_config.env**: